RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 Learn how RSL Art Union auditor reports verify prize home draws.
 Read our guide to auditor qualifications, red flags, and how to confirm draw integrity befor...

-Quick Answer: **TL;DR:** Independent auditors verify RSL Art Union prize home draws across three phases—pre-sale compliance, ticket pool reconciliation, and draw day integrity—with mandatory signed reports required before any draw can proceed.
+Quick Answer: Independent auditors verify RSL Art Union draws in three phases.
+They check before sales, during sales, and on draw day.
+Auditors must sign reports before any draw can happen.

 Last Updated: 17 April 2026